Vadem: Chipsets and Intel partnership (1987–1994)

 The company posted profits in the fiscal years 1986 and 1987.
 By 1988, Vadem occupied a 6,000-square-foot research and development facility San Jose, employed 18 full-time employees and had several freelance consultants on their roster.
 In the late 1980s, the company began pivoting to designing integrated circuits for application in personal computers and embedded systems, such as solid state disks and LCD controller chips.
 During this pivot, Vadem found their greatest successes in the PC-compatible chipset market, signing two five-year contracts with Intel in 1988 for the rights to Vadem's designs for a chipset compatible with the IBM PC XT and PS/2 Model 30, in exchange for investment capital and referrals to Vadem from Intel's sales department.

 Vadem's Model 30–compatible chipset, dubbed the VG-501/VG-502, comprised two chips and was partially based on Intel's 80186 microprocessor.
-As the 80186 contains on-chip peripherals that are not normally compatible with those of the IBM PC, the VG-501/VG-502 augments the 80C186's logic by triggering an non-maskable interrupt (NMI) when it detects an attempt to access the PC's interrupt controller, DMA controller, or timer address.
+As the 80186 contains on-chip peripherals that are not normally compatible with those of the IBM PC, the VG-501/VG-502 augments the 80C186's logic by triggering a non-maskable interrupt (NMI) when it detects an attempt to access the PC's interrupt controller, DMA controller, or timer address.
 A routine inside the chip then performs translations to make the behavior of the 80186's on-chip peripherals align with traditional PC peripherals.
 In addition, the VG-501/VG-502 contains extra timers and DMA channels and was clocked at 16 MHz, twice as fast as the Model 30's Intel 8086 and rivaling even a 10-MHz Intel 286, according to Vadem.
 The chip count of a VG-501/502–based system was also lower, compared to traditional 8086-based system, according to ESD magazine.
 Vadem originally designed the VG-501/VG-502 for Sharp and Zenith to use in their NEC V40–based laptops.
 The XT-compatible chipset, meanwhile, combined nearly all the motherboard components of a typical PC XT (excluding the processor and RAM).
 Dubbed the VG-603, it includes all the circuitry necessary to support a parallel printer port, a serial port, a real-time clock, and 50 bytes of scratchpad memory.
 Both the VG-501/VG-502 and the VG-603 were introduced in November 1988.